Ben-Ortiz/Riot-Games-API/README.md

 PUT: ` http://localhost:6060/valoagent/updateAgent `,
 DELETE: ` http://localhost:6060/valoagent/deleteAgent?id=3 `

 To test these you test them the same as LOLChampionProviderRestAPI.

-## What I learned
+## License
-- Spring Data JPA: How to create models and use Spring to make database tables in Postgres
-- Rest API: How to create a Rest API using the Spring Framework.
-- Soap API: How to create a Soap API using the Spring Framework.
-- Postman: How to make requests to a Rest API and Soap API.

-## What I can improve on
-- Testing: Spring Test could be used more
-- Logging: Spring AOP could have been more descriptive.